open-telemetry/opentelemetry-ruby-contrib/instrumentation/grape/README.md

 The Grape instrumentation is a community-maintained instrumentation for [Grape][grape], a REST-like API framework for Ruby.

-It relies on the Grape built-in support for `ActiveSupport::Notifications` (more info [here](https://github.com/ruby-grape/grape#active-support-instrumentation)).
+It relies on the Grape built-in support for `ActiveSupport::Notifications` (more info [here](https://github.com/ruby-grape/grape#active-support-instrumentation)) and the [OpenTelemetry Rack instrumentation](opentelemetry-rack-instrumentation).

 It currently supports the following events: